rasmusab/bayes.js/README.md

 params = {mu: {}, sigma: {lower:0}}
 ```

-If no `type` is given it defults to `"real"` and Otherwise the default parameter properties depend on the `type`.
+If no `type` is given it defaults to `"real"` and Otherwise the default parameter properties depend on the `type`.
 The following...

 ```JavaScript
 params = {